 We at User Vision love ASOS – as the steady stream of packages we get delivered to the office will attest – but so much of that love is because they deliver a top-notch user experience.
 The search functionality is great.
 (Of course, with 85,000 items in their catalogue, it has to be.)
 The search tool delivers reasonable suggestions, tells users how many results they will see, and returns accurate results.
 So we were naturally intrigued when we learned that ASOS had started offering visual search in their iOS app.

-ASOS are not the first retailer to use visual search, but they are one of the largest.
+ASOS are not the first retailer to use visual search(this will open in a new window), but they are one of the largest(this will open in a new window).
 ASOS say that 80% of their traffic and 70% of their sales in the UK happen on mobile, so they are certainly motivated to provide a best-in-class user experience.
 Does this new feature deliver?

 I downloaded and opened the app on my iPhone, and was drawn in by an engaging ambient video on the home screen.
 I went on to the landing page for women, where I expected to see a prominent banner advertising this new functionality – or at least some clear way of accessing it.
 But although there were promotions for sale items, and even a tooltip explaining one of the more mysterious icons in the bottom navigation, there was no clear route into the visual search tool – or into search at all, for that matter.

 I went ahead and clicked that mysterious icon – a mildly horrifying combination of a magnifying glass and a hamburger menu – and, as suggested by the tooltip, it did take me to a page of product categories.
 With a search bar.
 And a very small camera icon.
 Which, when tapped, prompted me to pick an image source.
 Could this be it?

 Testing the app

 I started out tough, putting the app through its paces with a photo of my three-year-old in an Elsa dress.
 Bring it, ASOS.